 - 1. They are awarded for serious or very serious faults suffered by an opponent, whether or not in possession of the ball, located outside the penalty area of the offender while the match is active. - 2.
 A direct free hit is also awarded when a technical foul or a team foul is committed outside the opponent's penalty area that prevents a possible goal. - 3.
 It is taken from a point seven metres and forty centimetres (7.40 m) from the centre of the goal line. - 4.
-The player who executes the direct free hit may start it after the referee blows their whistle, being able to choose to make a direct shot at goal or move the ball in the direction of the opponent's goal, trying to pass the goalkeeper.

-- 5. The player who executes the direct free hit can choose to start the shot from a static position next to the ball, or at a maximum distance of three (3) metres from the ball. - 6.
+The player who executes the direct free hit may start it after the referee blows their whistle, being able to choose to make a direct shot at goal or move the ball in the direction of the opponent's goal, trying to pass the goalkeeper. - 5.
+The player who executes the direct free hit can choose to start the shot from a static position next to the ball, or at a maximum distance of three (3) metres from the ball. - 6.
 In the execution of direct free hit it is not allowed to retain the ball to pass it to a teammate or transport it behind the opponent's goal.

-ARTICLE 29 (Penalty)
+ARTICLE 29 (Penalties)

 - 1. They are awarded for fouls suffered by an opponent, whether or not in possession of the ball, located within the penalty area of the offender while the match is active.
-The lines that delimit the penalty area are included in it. - 2.
+The lines that delimit the penalty area are included in it.
+It includes the fouls that a goalkeeper or a player, defending their own goal, commit, voluntarily or not, to impede the achievement of a goal. - 2.
 It is taken from a point five metres and forty centimetres (5.40 m) from the centre of the goal line. - 3.
 The elevation of the ball to more than one metre and fifty centimetres (1.50 m) in height as a result of a movement of the stick of a player who is in their penalty area is not sanctioned with a penalty. - 4.
 The player who executes the penalty may start it after the referee blows their whistle.
-It is mandatory to take a direct shot on goal from a static position.
-The player is allowed all body or stick movement after the whistle.
+It is mandatory to be in a static position, near the ball, being allowed all body or stick movement after the whistle.
+The player can choose to make a direct shot at goal or move the ball in the direction of the opponent's goal, trying to pass the goalkeeper.